- Target Muscle Group

-- Grab a step or calf block and put it below the bar.
+- Grab a step, calf block, or weight plate and put it below the bar.

 - Step up on the block and position the balls of your feet on the edge.

-- Twist your feet so that your toes are pointing in away from each other (your heels should be almost touching).
+- Twist your feet so that your toes are pointing away from each other.
+Your heels should be almost touching, in a "V" format.

 - Push up to take the weight off the rack and slowly let your heels drop down as far as possible.
 This is the starting position.